LafouCC/AIT-final-project/README.md

   * Bootstrap
   * Semantic UI
 * (6 points) Use a front-end framework
-    * used vue.js as the frontend framework
+    * used Next.js as the frontend+backend framework for the real-time recommendation
 * (1 - 6 points) Use a server-side JavaScript library or module
     * planning to use similarity module as the backend recommendation algorithm